Find answers to frequently asked questions about the use and functioning of Adhese.

-A: To play a video clip it is important that the .mp4 file is encoded with the right codec, namely H.264.
+A: To play a video clip, the .mp4 file must be encoded with the right codec, namely H.264.
 Therefore, check the encoding of your video file.
 Please refer to Video ad serving for more information.

-A: Please check the color model of the image, this should be set to RGB.
-In some cases, the color model of the image is set to CMYK which is the color model used for printed materials.
+A: Please check the colour model of the image.
+This should be set to RGB.
+In some cases, the image's colour model is set to CMYK, which is the colour model used for printed materials.

 Q: How do I compute the fill rate of a position?